Tsuga canadensis aka Eastern Hemlock

 Eastern Hemlock, Eastern Hemlock Spruce, Canadian Hemlock, Pruche Du Canada, Black Hemlock

-How to care for Eastern Hemlock
+How difficult is it to take care of Eastern Hemlock

 With its straightforward care requirements, Eastern Hemlock is a hassle-free plant that anyone can enjoy.